Last updated - February 10th 2020

 What happens if booked assistance is not provided

-If you booked assistance for a journey on a Grand Central train and this is not provided, please contact station staff, our on-board staff or our Customer Services team immediately and we will do all we can to rectify the problem and help you continue your journey with the minimum of disruption.
+If you booked assistance for a journey on a Grand Central train and this is not provided, please contact station staff, our on-board staff or our Customer Relations team immediately.
+We will do all we can to rectify the problem and help you continue your journey with the minimum of disruption.

 Two well behaved pets are welcome on-board Grand Central services free of charge, as long as they do not occupy a seat.
 Please ensure your pet does not disturb other passengers.
 All animals except dogs must be carried in a fully enclosed basket or carrier.
 Full details are available in the National Rail Conditions of Travel.